Thursday, July 26, 2012

 Peter Brand: People are overlooked for a variety of biased reasons and perceived flaws: age, appearance, personality.
 Bill James and mathematics cut straight through that… Billy, this is Chad Bradford.
 He's a relief pitcher.
 He's one of the most undervalued players in baseball.
 His defect is that he throws funny.
 Nobody in the big leagues cares about him because he looks funny… This guy should cost $3 million a year.
 We can get him for $237,000.

-Some of you know that several years ago, I set out to create "the Ulysses of rock albums."
-The hope was that by putting out an album that could not fail to win stellar reviews, I would gain a foothold in this scene without having to spend years playing in dive bars to a crowd of three on a Wednesday night.
+Some of you know that several years ago, I set out to create the "Ulysses of rock albums."
+The hope was that by putting out an album that couldn't fail to win stellar reviews, I'd gain a foothold in this scene without having to spend years playing in dive bars to crowds of three on a Wednesday night.
 Both Secretly Canadian and Nonesuch liked the album and kept in touch for a while, though both eventually declined.
 But overall, there just wasn't enough of a reaction elsewhere to solidly confirm to me that such a path isn't in fact viable.

 So I concluded instead that my "Ulysses of rock albums," which necessarily demanded the kind of time and attention from its listeners that I as a nobody hadn't yet earned, was simply the wrong project to make it happen.
 My next project would leave nothing hidden below the surface, and all would be well.
 Feeling the sting of rejection and fearing that my place in music history wasn't as assured as I'd assumed, I decided to mix pragmatism with personal feelings by making a comic book album about Rosalind Franklin, the historically neglected English biophysicist.

 But lately I'm beginning to realise that this new project is fated to be completely ignored as well, even before its first wave of promos has been sent out.
 The immediate visibility of its worth is irrelevant.
-The true lesson I should have learned the first time around is this: Any attempt to gain a foothold in the indie rock scene by crafting an album that can't fail to win stellar reviews will always be doomed to fail, for the simple reason that indie labels don't consider album reviews.
+The true lesson I should've learned the first time around is this: Any attempt to gain a foothold in the indie rock scene by crafting an album that can't fail to win stellar reviews will always be doomed to fail, for the simple reason that indie labels don't consider album reviews.

 This is a provocative statement, I know.
 I could buttress my argument with observations I made as a former intern at Dim Mak, or exchanges I've had with various label reps over the years, but I'd rather not risk descending into snark, however unwitting, and anyway these wouldn't mean anything coming from a nobody like me.
 So let me just ask you to step into the shoes of the label reps, and see things from their perspective.